andycroll/andycroll.com/_posts/2012-06-11-echelon-2012-day-one.markdown

 **(JF)** Working at a startup is hard, you should expect to be up late.
 Often.

-_NB: I don't necessarily agree that this should be an everyday occurence.
+_NB: I don't necessarily agree that this should be an everyday occurrence.
 For emergencies sure, but not a regular pattern of behaviour.
 It's not maintainable._

 **(BM)** Look for employees in other places, everyone hired for community people came from users!